PFAS and Emerging Contaminants

 Navigating PFAS and emerging contaminants to enhance health and safety, ensure regulatory compliance and maintain business continuity

-What is PFAS and What We Bring
+What are PFAS and What We Bring

 Per- and polyfluoroalkyl substances (PFAS) are long-lasting synthetic chemicals commonly used in industrial and household products.
 They do not degrade naturally and can be found in supply chains, water, and the environment due to widespread manufacture, use and release.